anoma/nspec/docs/arch/node/engines/verification_behaviour.juvix.md

 : The state is updated to remove the processed pending requests for the given external identity.

 Messages to be sent
-: `ResponseVerification` messages are sent to all requesters who were waiting for this SignsFor evidence.
+: `ReplyVerification` messages are sent to all requesters who were waiting for this SignsFor evidence.

 Engines to be spawned
 : No engines are created by this action.